 Before you start writing: decide what you are going to offer me.

 I receive dozens of coupon-filled emails every week (sometimes daily).
 They offer me not one, but 12, 20 or even 30 coupons in a batch, from stag party programs through LED lamps to hairdryers.

 Now I think I may understand the intent.
 Offer a load of things, and whoever opens the email, something will fit them.

 The problem is: this way basically everyone immediately closes the email even if they open it in the first place (they won’t).

 Your offer should be very simple and on-the-point.
 This of course requires some segmentation of your list – know what people are interested in.
 Why are they on the list in the first place?

 Did I buy LED coupons from you?
 Well then don’t try to sell me stag parties, offer me cables, spotlights or other related stuff.
 In that I might be interested.

 This will serve you well as if you focus on one offer your pitch will be more simple and digestible.
 You can go on about the benefits and features and give a nice arc to what you have to say.

 Words and phrases to avoid

-There are comprehensive and up-to-date lists about the most common words that indicate to SPAM filters that a letter might be SPAM.
+There are comprehensive and up-to-date lists about the most common words that indicate to SPAM filters that an email might be SPAM.